mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 The **threshold** method in main.py implements the transformations I chose to implement:

 * Gamma adjustment (in order to mitigate the effect of varying colors of the asphalt)
-* Conversion to grayscale and then Sobel filter on the x axis
 * Threshold for the H and S channel in the HLS version of the image
 * Threshold that identifies the yellow patches in the image (mostly left lane)
 * Threshold that identifies the white patches in the image (mostly right lane)